Google will pay Texas $1.4B to settle claims the company collected users' data without permission

 Google will pay $1.4 billion to Texas to settle claims the company collected users’ data without permission, the state’s attorney general announced Friday.

 “In Texas, Big Tech is not above the law.”
-Paxton said in a statement Friday.
+Paxton said in a statement.
 “For years, Google secretly tracked people’s movements, private searches, and even their voiceprints and facial geometry through their products and services.
 I fought back and won.”

+The agreement settles several claims Texas made against the search giant in 2022 related to geolocation, incognito searches and biometric data.
+The state argued Google was “unlawfully tracking and collecting users’ private data.”

+Paxton claimed, for example, that Google collected millions of biometric identifiers, including voiceprints and records of face geometry, through such products and services as Google Photos and Google Assistant.

 Paxton said the $1.4 billion is the largest amount won by any state in a settlement with Google over this type of data-privacy violations.